arushi2509/Defense-Mechanisms-Against-Adversarial-Attacks-in-Computer-Vision-/README.md

 A defense mechanism was implemented against the Additive Gaussian Noise Attack:

 - **Defense Strategy:** Adversarial training with gaussian noise.
-  - Accuracy on original test set remained at 80%.
   - Accuracy on adversarial test set increased from 72% to 77%.